npg70/galbreath-old/README.md

 ## Descendants of James Galbreath and Mary Nielson

 The descendants of [James Galbreath](/people/galbreath-james-1659.md) b.
-1659 and Mary Nielson had multiple immigrants to United States.
+1659 and Mary Nielson had multiple immigrants:

 * [Alexander Galbreath](/people/galbreath-alexander-1753.md), b.
 1753, immigrated to Baltimore, then York County, PA in 1785.
 * [Robert Galbreath](/people/galbreath-robert-1778.md) b.
 1778 immigrated to Clermont County, Ohio, USA in 1818